 - Mr. and Mrs. Michael Velezis

-We cannot thank these members enough as not only are they supporting the mission of keeping families close, but they are helping us celebrate the life of our beloved Max Cooper.
+We cannot thank these members enough as not only are they supporting the mission of keeping families with sick or injured children together, but they are helping us celebrate the life of our beloved Max Cooper.

 This year at our Holiday Party, we honored each of these inaugural members while remembering Max and his legacy.
 There are several benefits to becoming a member — one of which is a work of art made specifically for the Max Cooper Society.
 During the party, we presented each member with a piece of pottery from a local artist, Tena Payne of EarthBorne Pottery.
 These custom made plates with a 2015 Max Cooper Society Stamp on the back will forever be a keepsake of the society’s inaugural year.
 You can watch the presentation below.